Menu

 IMPLEMENTATION

-With exciting grabs to introduce new themes such as messages about missing dinosaur eggs from Argentina, being sent on a quest around the world, to becoming ‘Climate Cops’, children are drawn into a location or topic in an engaging, challenging and thought-provoking way.
+Geography at Lyppard Grange Primary School is taught within different themes in each year group.
+With exciting grabs to introduce new themes such as messages about missing dinosaur eggs from Argentina, to being sent on a quest around the world, children are drawn into a location or topic in an engaging, challenging and thought-provoking way.
 Children study a range of places, habitats and environments around the globe, from Worcester in the UK to Sydney in Australia, and from our local Forest School habitat to the Amazon rainforest.
-The cross-curricular approach at Lyppard Grange enables geography topics to be linked with other subjects such as history, for example the link between the English Civil War and the River Severn.
+The cross-curricular and thematic approach at Lyppard Grange enables geography topics to be linked with other subjects such as history, for example the link between the Egyptians and features of the River Nile.
 Children are inspired by current and relevant geographical topics such as daily and seasonal weather patterns, climate change, and deforestation.
 Within lessons, children will be taught key vocabulary, build on previous knowledge, and be given opportunities for both independent and group work.
-From our Early Years children to Year 6, geography skills are being taught including using and creating maps, comparing different regions in the world and how humans impact the environment.
+Where geographical skills do not fall within the theme, these skills are taught through discrete lessons.

 IMPACT